-From Margaret on October 18th, 2011 in Air Conditioning & Heating
+From Engineering on October 18, 2011 in Air Conditioning & Heating

 If you live in seasonal temperatures, you know that heat pumps are heaven-sent.
 Providing heating and cooling year-round, they offer comfort on both the hottest days of summer days and the chilliest of winter nights.
 But, without an upgrade where it’s due, your heat pump can become an energy drain on your home and finances.

 Plus, with awareness of the latest heat pumps available and how to keep them working their best, you can find energy-efficient models that save you more money than ever before.

 To get pricing on a heat pump installation in your area, click here.

 First of all, keeping your heat pump in proper shape is important, especially as you look to a new model that you hope will last for years to come.
 Here’s what you can do to keep costs low, and your home nice and toasty this winter.

 How to Keep Your Heat Pump Costs Low

 A heat pump tune-up should consist of cleaning the coils, checking the compressor, oiling belts and checking pressure levels.
 On your end, good filters are important.
 Change them regularly to keep your system running most efficiently.

 Beyond that, you want to make sure that you are aware of the danger signs that your air conditioning and heating unit isnt running as efficiently as it should.

 - Ice is forming on the unit or lines.